yandoh/Converter_lammps2modylas/README.md

 ---
 Step 1) Convsertion from .data to .mdff and .mdxyz

->python3 sessionname.data
+>python Convert_gaff.py sessionname.data

 If distance constraints are introduced for X-H bonds, enter the following command,

->python3 sessionname.data shake
+>python Convert_gaff.py sessionname.data shake

 Then, sessionname.mdff and sessionname.mdxyz will be created.

 ---
 Step 2) Convsertion from .mdff to .mdff.rearranged (also, .mdxyz to .mdxyz.rearranged)

->python3 sessionname.mdff
+>python Convert_mdff.py sessionname.mdff

 Note 1: This .mdff file is the resultant in step 1).